• Skip to primary navigation

 An epicurean adventure to: Lebanon

-We are head over heels with the simplicity of this quick and easy beetroot hummus from the beautiful Lebanon!
+We are head over heels with the simplicity of this quick and easy beetroot hummus from beautiful Lebanon!

 The gorgeous pink colour alone will catch your eye, but the taste is even better.
 It perfectly combines earthy beetroot, tangy lemon, warm cumin and nutty tahini.

-We're also love the natural sweetness that the beetroot brings to the hummus.
+We also love the natural sweetness that the beetroot brings to the hummus.
 Enjoy it with fresh, warm pitas, flatbreads or a loaf of crusty bread.

 While traditional hummus is widely enjoyed in Lebanon, variations like beetroot hummus add a unique twist and contribute to the ever-evolving Lebanese culinary scene.
 It allows people to experience the familiar flavours of hummus with an exciting visual and taste variation - and we're all glad for it!